AdrianaCJB/databricks_3.0_notes/README.md

 **2. Dynamic Partition Pruning**

 The goal of Dynamic Partition Pruning (DPP) is to allow you to read only as much data as you need.
+The idea is to skip over the data you don't need in a query's results.

   - Simply static partition pruning.
   - Star schema queries.